akkeris/docs/architecture/webhooks.md

 **Confirming an incoming webhook steps**

 1. Ensure you have the secret (in this example `abc123`) in the app receiving the hook.
-2. Get the value of `x-appkit-signature` from the headers of the incoming request.
+2. Get the value of `x-akkeris-signature` from the headers of the incoming request.
 3. Get the raw value of the request body from the incoming http request.
 Do not modify, deserialize or unencode it.
 4. Create a cryptogrpahic `hmac` with the `sha1` algorithm using the secret as the key (`abc123`) and the incoming body for data.
 5. The result will be either a hexadecimal string or a byte array that should be converted to a hexadecimal string.
 6. Prefix the hexadecimal string from step 5 with 'sha1=', lowercase everything.
-7. Compare `x-appkit-signature` with the value of step 6.
+7. Compare `x-akkeris-signature` with the value of step 6.
 They should be equal.

 ### Step 4.
 Begin Receiving Webhooks